greggiles/dogsmtb/docs/2025/index.md

 ## Registration

-Check back Soon!
-(Febuary-ish)
+Registration is now OPEN:  <v-btn href='https://www.miscabike.org/misca-race-series/'>Registation Link</v-btn>

 ## Practice Season

 We will begin practices May 20th!
 For those new to the team, practice routes and distances vary by group.
 Each rider is assigned to a group of about 10-15 riders, and the group rides appropriate distance and difficulty for the group.

-- Practice #1: May 20th at Island Lake Recreation Area (ILRA)
+- Practice #1: May 27th at Island Lake Recreation Area (ILRA)
-- Practice #2: May 22nd at Brighton Recreation Area (BRA)
+- Practice #2: May 29nd at Brighton Recreation Area (BRA)

 ### Typical Practice Schedule